 - You're a minor.

-- Your citation states a court appearance is mandatory.
+- Your traffic ticket states a court appearance is mandatory.

-Failure to respond to the traffic ticket by the date printed on your citation, you face an arrest warrant and license suspension.
+Failure to respond to your DE traffic ticket by the date printed on your traffic citation can result in an arrest warrant and driver's license suspension.
 Usually, this date is within 30 days of receiving the traffic citation, but it can vary by court.

-Learn more at Traffic Ticket Fines and Penalties.
+Learn more on our Traffic Ticket Fines and Penalties page.

-Just because using the voluntary assessment option is convenient doesn’t mean it’s the best option for you.
-You can request a hearing and fight your ticket in court.
+Just because using the voluntary assessment option is convenient, it doesn't mean that it's the best option for you.
+You can also request a hearing and fight your traffic ticket in court.

-The Delaware Criminal Justice Information System (DELJIS) provides an ePayment tool for drivers who want to use the voluntary assessment option and pay their citations online.
+The Delaware Criminal Justice Information System (DELJIS) provides an ePayment tool for you to pay your traffic ticket online.

 Aside from having an acceptable form of payment (a major credit card or check), there are only two requirements for using the program:

-- The court handling your traffic ticket is a participating court.
+- The court handling your DE traffic ticket is a participating court.

-- You have your citation number.
-(If you’ve misplaced your ticket, our section on Lost DE Traffic Tickets can help you find this information).
+- You have your traffic citation number.
+(If you've misplaced your traffic ticket, our section on Lost DE Traffic Tickets can help you find this information.)